andres-troiano/bert-classifier/README.md

 # Bert classifier

 ## 1. Business problem
 When calling overdue clients for collection, sometimes the registered phone number is outdated.
 This can happen when the client moves to a new home, changes job, or the line is taken down and reassigned by the phone company to a new client.
-In some cases agents keep calling outdated phone numbers, creating friction with the person at the other end of the line, who repeatedly inform of the misunderstanding, and wasting valuable time.
+In some cases agents keep calling outdated phone numbers, wasting valuable time and creating friction for the called party, who repeatedly informs of the misunderstanding.

 ## 2. Goal
 The goal of this project is to classify phone call conversations into two classes, identifying those cases when the called party informed of an outdated/incorrect phone number.
 We call that class "positive".
 Normal conversations are labeled as "negative".